What You Need to Know

 The most important thing to remember is that if a person is struck or injured by lightning that they DO NOT carry an electrical charge and should receive First Aid/CPR as soon as possible.
 If someone is injured by lightning, call or send someone to call 911 immediately.

-If You Are Riding A Bike or Motorcycle:
+Considerations While Riding A Bike or Motorcycle:

 - Find a substantial building when you see threatening skies and get inside.
 Wait thirty (30) minutes until after the last clap of thunder to return riding.